tensorflow/probability/discussion/joint_log_prob.md

 1. The function takes a set of **inputs** representing the values of the random variables in the model.
 These inputs must be convertible to `Tensor`s.
    Typically the function would support computing batches of inputs, i.e., a vector of inputs.
-(For more information on batches see [Tensorflow Distributions](https://arxiv.org/abs/1711.10604), section 3.3.)
+(For more information on batches see [TensorFlow Distributions](https://arxiv.org/abs/1711.10604), section 3.3.)

 2. Internally the `joint_log_prob` function uses probability distributions to